 How To Determine The Amount Of Child Support In Florida

-The amount of child support will be based on the Florida Child Support Guidelines.
-The Guidelines outline how much child support is required based on the parents’ net income and the number of children involved.
-The amount and duration of the child support payments will vary based on the individual circumstances of each case.
-For information about your specific case, seek the advice of a child custody lawyer in Tampa.
+The amount of payments will be based on the Florida Child Support Guidelines.
+The Guidelines outline the financial responsibilities required based on the parent’s net income and the number of children involved.
+The amount and duration of child support payments will vary based on the individual circumstances of each case.
+For information about your specific case, seek the advice of a child custody lawyer.

-The main factors determining the amount of support to be paid are the combined monthly incomes of both parents and the number of children they share.
-The number of overnight stays each parent has with the children will also impact the amount of child support required.
-Additional factors such as the medical, dental, psychological, and educational needs of the child will also be considered.
+The main factors determining the amount of support payments are the combined monthly incomes of both parents and the number of children they share.
+The number of overnight stays each parent has with the children will also impact the amount of support payment required.
+Additional factors such as the child’s medical, dental, psychological, and educational needs will also be a note for consideration.

 Child support will likely be paid even if the children spend equal time with each parent.
-It is a rare case when neither parent pays child support.
+It is a rare case when neither parent is responsible for support payments.
 For instance, if there is equal timesharing, but the mother earns more money, she may be required to pay child support.
-Generally, there will be support unless both parents earn the same income and have equal custody.
+Generally, support will be provided unless both parents earn the same income and have equal custody.

 How To Deviate from The Florida Child Support Guidelines